rphair/frankenwallet/docs/cardano/scripts/install.md

 ➤ In the section after that, ensure the variable `cardano-cli` (plus any others, if necessary) points to the place where it's actually installed (if not in the same `~/bin` directory as suggested).

-➤ Move the `shelley-genesis.json` from your host folder into its default location expected by the SPO scripts:
+➤ Move `shelley-genesis.json` from your host folder to its default location expected by the SPO scripts:
 ```
 mkdir ~/cardano
 mv shelley-genesis.json ~/cardano/mainnet-shelley-genesis.json